 The Cosmic Order Bride

-How does a man go about finding his perfect partner?
+SYNOPSIS: How does a man go about finding his perfect partner?
 He orders her, of course.
 Once he orders that perfect partner, how does he convince her that she is the one and only?
-Well . . .
 John Dougherty wakes up one morning on his Montana ranch and decides he is ready . . . to take that journey.

 John writes his way out of his deep despair and loss.
-In his quiet solitude, romance becomes a thirst.
-He quenched that thirst by writing the very thing he was searching for—romance.
-To his surprise, his books were top sellers and the ranch endured despite decades of draught.
-This ninth novel stirs a deeper longing in him for something . . . no, someone.
+In his quiet solitude, love becomes a thirst.
+He quenches that thirst by writing the very thing he searches for—romance.
+To his surprise, his books are top sellers, and the ranch endures despite decades of draught.
+His fifth novel stirs that deeper longing in him for something . . . no, someone.

-If he can just keep up his secret identity for a few more years, as long as Aunt Novalyne Dougherty, his father’s sister, agrees, and who is just eccentric and literary enough to fill a size seven high-heeled romance author’s shoes, he could keep the family ranch—all 7,500 acres.
-In this large, but humble home by the Madison River, John’s self searching from a deep spiritual thirst is just about to pay off—in a bride—in a cosmic order bride!
+If John can just keep up his secret identity for a few more years, as long as Aunt Novalyne Dougherty, his father's sister, agrees, and who is just eccentric and literary enough to fill a size seven high-heeled romance author's shoes, he can keep the family ranch—all 7,500 acres.
+In this large, but humble home by the Madison River, John's self-searching from a deep spiritual thirst is just about to pay off—in a bride—in a cosmic order bride!

-The last thing Téa Saint Jacques wants to read is a love story.
-As a successful book review editor for the New York Review of Books, Téa feels like she’s hit an all time low when her Editor-in-Chief, Phillip Rotner, assigns her to write an in-depth review of the successful writing career of the romance author, Novalyne Dougherty.
-The in-depth review has to coincide with the author’s forthcoming book, already positioned to hit high on the New York Times Best Sellers list.
+The last thing Tia Saint Jacques wants to read is a love story.
+As a successful book review editor for the New York Review of Books, Tia feels like she's hit an all-time low when her Editor-in-Chief, Phillip Rotner, assigns her to write an in-depth review of the successful writng career of the romance author, Novalyne Dougherty.
+The in-depth review must coincide with the author's forthcoming book, already positioned to hit high on the New York Times Best Sellers list.

 Who has time for love or even wants to risk it today?
-Téa loves a challenge, even if she hates the genre, so she flies to San Francisco at the invitation by the publisher, Selene Pearls, who is launching the author’s book, The Cosmic Order Bride.
-Ms. Dougherty is attended, not only her publisher, but also her nephew, John Dougherty.
-At first glance of him, Téa hears a booming voice in her head announce.
-“You need to know this man!”
+Tia loves a challenge, even if she hates the genre, so she flies to Montana at the invitation of the publisher, Selene Pearls, who is launching the author's book, The Cosmic Order Bride.
+Ms. Dougherty's entourage includes her Publisher, her PA, and the author's nephew, John Dougherty.
+At first glance of him, Tia hears a booming voice in her head announce, "You need to know this man!"